rasmus-ob/N.O.T.E.S-project/README.md

-# Welcome to the N.O.T.E.S. project
+# WELCOME TO THE N.O.T.E.S.
+PROJECT

 (__N__) *NOTES*
 (__O__) *OF*